Sparky-python/Arista_scripts/README.md

 ## run_command.py

 Script to apply commands to all switches defined in eapi.conf.
 Can simply apply a single command using --conf, used to create Loopback interfaces with incrementing IP address using --interface and --addr or can read in a file containing a chunk of config to be applied to all devices using --config_file.

+## create_eapi_conf.py

+Script to create an eapi.conf file for use with pyeapi given an existing network configured within a block of management IP addresses (script will skip over any IP's it can't connect to).
+Script will get the hostname from each switch and build the eapi.conf file.
+Needs the switch username and password input.
+Assumes https as the transport for each switch.

+Run the script using the following:
+.\create_eapi_conf.py --addr 192.168.1.1 --num 20 --user cvpadmin --passwd arista123

+This example will try to connect to all IP's from 192.168.1.1 to 192.168.1.20